Gastroscopy

 What are the potential risks and complications?

-Gastroscopy is a safe and routine procedure, but as with all medical procedures, there are potential risks.
-These include:
+Gastroscopy is a safe and routine procedure, but like any medical test, there are some risks, including:

-- Sore throat – most common and temporary.
+- Sore throat – this is common and temporary.

-- Bleeding – this is rare but may occur if a biopsy is taken or a treatment is performed, though this usually stops on its own.
+- Bleeding – rare, but may occur if a biopsy is taken or a treatment is performed.
+Bleeding typically stops on its own.

-- Perforation (tear in the oesophagus or stomach) – this is rare are but may require further treatment or surgery.
+- Perforation (tear) – very rare but may require additional treatment or surgery.

-- Reaction to sedation – mild reactions are more common, such as feeling drowsy or sick, but serious reactions are rare.
+- Reaction to sedation – mild reactions like drowsiness or nausea are more common, while serious reactions are extremely rare.

-Patients should contact their doctor if they experience severe abdominal pain, heavy bleeding, or difficulty swallowing after the procedure.
+If you experience severe pain, heavy bleeding, or difficulty swallowing after the procedure, contact your doctor for advice.

 After the procedure